Drop Out ECs

 You may eventually be priced out of a property that you could have comfortably afforded earlier.
 While waiting may feel like the safer option, it can sometimes place buyers in a weaker financial position in the future.

 There Is No Perfect Unit.
-Every Unit has its own heterogeneity!
+Every Unit Has Its Own Strengths and Trade Offs.

 Careful buyers often say: “This is a million-dollar purchase.
 I need to be very careful.”